-If you rent out a static caravan and the caravan includes television receiving equipment that your guests can use, then you are responsible for ensuring that it is correctly licensed.
+If you rent out a static caravan and the caravan includes television receiving equipment or access to streaming services that your guests can use, then you are responsible for ensuring that it is correctly licensed.

 What if you don’t watch TV?

-If you don’t have a TV in your static caravan and will not be watching TV, then you will not need to get a TV license.
-It’s probably safest to be sure that this will definitely be the case before your stay as if you will watch live TV, you will need to pay your TV license beforehand.
+It’s probably safest to be sure that this will definitely be the case before your stay, as if you will watch live TV, you will need to pay your TV licence beforehand.

 What else do you need to consider?